 Keep reading to learn why this happens and what you can do about it.

 A false-positive result means that a test indicated that you have a disease or condition when you actually don’t.

 One drawback is that the anti-HCV test can’t differentiate between an active infection versus a chronic or previously acquired infection.

-A positive ELISA test doesn’t necessarily mean you have hepatitis C. Antibodies picked up by the test may have been triggered by an infection other than HCV, leading to a positive result.
+A positive anti-HCV test doesn’t necessarily mean that you have hepatitis C. Antibodies picked up by the test may have been triggered by an infection other than HCV, leading to a positive result.

 If your RNA test result is negative, you don’t have a current HCV infection.
 In this scenario, no further steps need to be taken.
 If your RNA test result is positive, your doctor will advise you on treatment options and how to move forward.

 Keep in mind that false-negative results may happen, too.
-This often occurs in people who are in the early stages of infection and have not yet built up detectable antibodies.
+This often occurs in people who are in the early stages of infection and haven’t yet built up detectable antibodies.